elastx/elx-docs/content/en/docs/kubernetes/getting-started/cluster-spec.md

 * Three control plane nodes, one in each of our availability zones.
 Flavor: v1-c2-m8-d80
-* Three worker nodes, one in each of our availability zones.
+* Three worker nodes, one in each of our availability zones, in a single nodegroup.
 Flavor: v1-c2-m8-d80

 #### Minimal configuration